-- Deleted volumes are removed from target sets. - Deleted volumes are removed from all volume lists, both from IBM StoredIQ Platform and IBM StoredIQ Administrator. - Within created jobs, steps that reference deleted volumes are implicitly removed, meaning that a job could contain no steps.
-The job itself is not deleted. - Applicable object counts and sizes within IBM StoredIQ Administrator adjust automatically. - Object counts and sizes within user infosets will remain the same.
-Remember, those user infosets were created at a specific point in time when this data source was still available. - Users exploring a specific data source and any generated reports will no longer reference the deleted volume. - No exceptions is raised on previously executed actions.
+- Deleted volumes are removed from target sets. - Deleted volumes are removed from all volume lists, both from IBM StoredIQ Platform and IBM StoredIQ Administrator. - Within created jobs, steps that reference deleted volumes are implicitly removed, meaning that a job might contain no steps.
+The job itself is not deleted. - Applicable object counts and sizes within IBM StoredIQ Administrator adjust automatically. - Object counts and sizes within user infosets remain the same.
+Remember, those user infosets were created at a specific point in time when this data source was still available. - Users who explore a specific data source and any generated reports no longer reference the deleted volume. - No exceptions are raised on previously run actions.
 Instead, the data is no longer available.
-For example, if an infoset is copied that contained data objects from a volume that has been deleted, no exception is raised. - If you mark a desktop volume for deletion, it is automatically removed from the Primary volume list; however, the status of that workstation is set to uninstall in the background.
-When the desktop client next checks in, it will see that change in status and uninstall itself.
+For example, if an infoset is copied that contained data objects from a volume that was deleted, no exception is raised. - If you mark a desktop volume for deletion, it is automatically removed from the Primary volume list; however, the status of that workstation is set to uninstall in the background.
+When the desktop client checks in, it sees that change in status and uninstalls itself.

-Note: If retention volumes such as Centera, Hitachi, and so on contain data, they cannot be deleted as IBM StoredIQ Platform is the source of record.
+Note: If retention volumes such as Centera, Hitachi contain data, they cannot be deleted as IBM StoredIQ Platform is the source of record.
 Instead, you see the Under Management link.

 - 1. Go to Administration > Data sources > Specify volumes > Volumes. - 2.
-Click the tab of the volume type you would like to delete: Primary, Retention, System, or Discovery export. - 3.
-Click Delete, and in the confirmation dialog, click OK.
+Click the tab of the volume type that you want to delete: Primary, Retention, System, or Discovery export. - 3.
+Click Delete, and in the confirmation dialog window, click OK.
 The volume is deleted, removing it from the list of available volumes.